On This Page:

-Melbourne saw the biggest increase, with residential property prices rising by 8.2% (7.1% inflation-adjusted) during the year to Q2 2016, followed by Canberra (6%), Hobart (4.9%), Brisbane(4.3%), Sydney (3.6%), and Adelaide (3.5%).
-On the other hand, residential property prices dropped in Darwin (-6.5%) and Perth (-4.8%) over the same period.
+Melbourne saw the biggest increase, with the established house price index surging by 16% (13.8% inflation-adjusted) during the year to Q2 2017, followed by Sydney (14.8%), Hobart (12.2%), Canberra (9%), Adelaide (5.1%), and Brisbane (3.9%).
+On the other hand, house prices dropped in Darwin (-4.7%) and Perth (-2.8%) over the same period.

-The mean price of residential dwellings in Australia was AU$623,000 (US$470,830) in June 2016, up 3% from the same period last year, according to the ABS.
+The mean price of residential dwellings in Australia was AU$679,100 (US$530,173) by end-Q2 2017, up 9% from the same period last year, according to the ABS.

-New South Wales, especially Sydney, has the most expensive housing in the country, with the mean house price at AU$880,000 (US$665,000) in Q2 2016, about 30% above the national mean house price.
-In contrast, Tasmania has the cheapest housing in Australia, at a mean price of AU$320,000 (US$241,840) over the same period.
+New South Wales, especially Sydney, has the most expensive housing in the country, with the mean house price at AU$903,700 (US$705,880) in Q2 2017, about 33% above the national mean house price.
+In contrast, Tasmania has the cheapest housing in Australia, at a mean price of AU$360,400 (US$281,508) over the same period.

-- According to the 2016 Global Real Estate Bubble Index published by investment bank UBS, Sydney housing market now ranks in the bubble risk category and tops all other cities in the region.
+- According to the 2016 Global Real Estate Bubble Index published by investment bank UBS, Sydney's housing market now ranks in the bubble risk category and tops all other cities in the region.

 - According to the International Monetary Fund (IMF), housing market risks in Australia remain heightened, especially in Sydney, mainly due to investor credit and interest only loans.
 House prices are estimated to be moderately overvalued by about 10%.

-In the second quarter of 2017, Australia’s economy grew by a modest 2.4% in 2015, after GDP growth of 2.7% in 2014, 2% in 2013, 3.6% in 2012, 2.7% in 2011, 2.3% in 2010 and 1.8% in 2009, according to the IMF.
-The RBA kept the official cash rate unchanged at a record low of 1.5% in October 2016, after cutting it by a cumulative 50 basis points in May and August 2016, in an effort to stoke price growth and bolster the economy.
+In the second quarter of 2017, Australia’s economy grew by 1.8% from a year earlier, at par with the previous quarter’s growth.
+The economy expanded by a modest 2.5% in 2016, after GDP growth of 2.4% in 2015, 2.7% in 2014, 2% in 2013, 3.6% in 2012, 2.7% in 2011, 2.3% in 2010 and 1.8% in 2009, according to the IMF.
+The RBA kept the official cash rate unchanged at a record low of 1.5% in September 2017, after cutting it by a cumulative 50 basis points last year, in an effort to stoke price growth and bolster the economy.

 Acquisition of residential real estate by foreign nationals and corporations is subject to FIRB approval.
 Foreigners are not allowed to buy an established (previously occupied) house.
 They may buy an unoccupied new dwelling, but only if the FIRB feels that the purchase will not add to the shortage of properties available to native Australians.